Thursday, March 5, 2026

 When we got back to our gate, it was empty.
 Not a soul around so we browsed the internet and I worked a bit on the blog.

-After we deplaned we rented another car and headed into Wellington.
-Mike picked a rout that kept him mostly out of the city and few turns.
-We checked into the hotel then headed off for lunch at Pravda.
-Yes, like the russian news paper.
+After we deplaned in Wellington we rented another car and headed into the city.
+Mike picked a route that kept him mostly out of the city with only a few turns.
+We checked into our hotel, then headed off for lunch at Pravda.
+Yes, like the Russian newspaper.

 I got chipotle fried chicken pieces (chicken nuggets) and Mike got a burger.

-Afterward we headed for a short walk to Te Papa Museum.
-We passed a small bay where kids were learning to paddle kayaks.
+Afterward we headed for a short walk to the Museum of New Zealand Te Papa Tongarewa (aka Te Pap Museum).
+One our way, we passed a small bay where kids were learning to paddle kayaks.
 I loved the one kid that kept sticking his paddle in the water then quickly lifting it to let the water splash down on himself.
-The instructor was trying real hard to keep them on task but it wasn't working.
+The instructor was trying really hard to keep them on task but it wasn't working.

 The top 2 floors were less appealing to me.
-Top was just an overlook of the harbor, the second was modern art displays, the kind where a massive room has just one or two small exhibits to let you fully contemplate a few inches of art.
+The top was just an overlook of the harbor, the second floor down was modern art displays, the kind where a massive room has just one or two small exhibits to let you fully contemplate a few inches of art.
 It really wasn't my thing.

 In 1940, 100 years after the signing there was a Waka gathering to commemorate the signing.
 Waka means canoe and many hundred canoes paddled together to celebrate New Zealand.

 The huge 120ft Ngātokimatawhaorua waka was built and paddled as part of that celebration.
 Then in 1990, a second massive waka was held and the Ngātokimatawhaorua was restored and paddled.
-That waka now sits in the museum and will probably be taken out in 14 years for the next.
-There were allot of pictures of the 2nd waka.
+That waka now sits in the museum and will probably be taken out in 14 years for the next commemorative celebration.
+There were a lot of pictures of the 2nd waka.

-There were allot of displays about the animals, bugs, birds, and plants that have come into New Zealand either intentionally or accidentally over the years.
-Some have become real problems, like the Stoat.
+There were a lot of displays about the animals, bugs, birds, and plants that have come into New Zealand either intentionally or accidentally over the years.
+Some have become real problems, like the stoat.
 It's kind of like a mongoose only smaller.
-It was brought in for hunting and to control rabbits.
-But most birds in New Zealand nest on the ground and the Stoat has decimated the bird populations, especially the kiwi bird.
+Stoats were brought in for hunting and to control rabbits.
+But most birds in New Zealand nest on the ground and stoats have decimated the bird populations, especially the kiwi bird.

-Deer is another species brought intentionally and has become a major pest destroying crops and forests because they have no natural predator.
+Deer is another species brought intentionally and has become a major pest destroying crops and forests because they have no natural predators on the islands except for us.

-We looked around until we'd seen everything on the last 2 floors, including an earthquake simulator.
+We looked around until we'd seen everything on the last 2 floors then made a quick pass through the gift shop and left.

 As we walked back to the hotel, the wind was really whipping around us.
 Mike googled wind and Wellington.
 According to google, Wellington is one of if not the windiest cities on earth.
 It sits at 40 degrees south which is often called the Roaring 40s.
 It is a band around the earth with particularly high winds that constantly blow.
 Couple that with the wind being squeezed between the North and South islands and the hills causing turbulence and you get a place with the average wind speed of 27 kilometers per hour.
 That's pretty fast and it's the norm.

 For dinner we chose Boulcott Street Bistro for dinner.
 Another modern fusion place.
 It was near the hotel but up a very steep set of steps so we opted to call an Uber rather than build a sweat climbing the whole way.
 It turned out to be in a converted house.
 Lots of people in a couple of small rooms.
 It took 45 minutes to get seated.
 Mike got braised lamb and I got seared tuna.
-Mike was great but mine was way over cooked.
+Mike's was great but mine was way over cooked.
 Tuna is supposed to be nearly raw in the middle but mine was almost well done.
-It tasted fine, just not what I was expecting.
+It tasted fine, much like any other fish that's fully cooked, but a prime tuna steak should have the same fresh taste of good sashimi.
+It just not what I was anticipating.

 Steps for the day was 12,000 or 5.4 miles